Amid bursts of resistance, Trump administration squeezes colleges over pro-Palestinian protests as activist remains detained

 (CNN) — The Trump administration is tightening its grip on efforts to quash pro-Palestinian demonstrations on college campuses, even as a protest over the detention of activist Mahmoud Khalil flared at the president’s New York City residence and resistance efforts continue in the courts and beyond.

 Khalil, a Palestinian refugee whose green card was revoked over his involvement with demonstrations last spring at Columbia University in New York City, remains in ICE custody in Louisiana.
-A federal judge has set a midday Friday deadline for Trump administration lawyers and Khalil’s attorneys to outline the next steps in his case.
+Newly released video posted online Friday by the American Civil Liberties Union showed the moments of his March 8 arrest, captured by his pregnant wife.

+Khalil’s attorneys filed a motion for his release on Friday, arguing Khalil’s First Amendment and due process rights were violated when federal immigration officers took him into custody last week.
+Lawyers also argued Khalil’s detention is “punitive” and does not have any “‘reasonable relation’ to any legitimate government purpose.”

+“The government has not demonstrated that Mr. Khalil—a husband to a U.S. citizen, soon-to-be father to a U.S. citizen, and lawful permanent resident with no criminal history—needs to be detained,” the motion reads.

 Trump, whose envoy is trying to negotiate an extension to the ceasefire agreement between Israel and Hamas in Gaza, boasted this week on social media his administration had “proudly apprehended” Khalil, adding those who “support terrorism … are not welcome here.”

-Note: Correction: An earlier version of this story misstated the government’s deadline for responding to Mahmoud Khalil’s legal team regarding a motion for his bail.